 AngelList Founder Naval Ravikant says he thinks remote work's time is coming.
 “It is probably going to be the single most important new category in hiring,” he says. --> This was in March 2019.

-I've also saw a lot of (if not all) job posts in tech adding following word into their job title (Remote).
+I've also seen a lot of (if not all) job posts in tech adding the following word into their job title (Remote).

 Take a look at Buffer:

 "Buffer is a fully remote team, spread across the whole planet.
 We have Bufferoos in 15 countries, 11 timezones, and 42 cities (and counting!).
 As a member of our team, you will be invited to work wherever you're happiest and most productive."